seclution/frappe_app_template/instructions/_core/example_prompts.md

 ## Prompt 2: Scaffold a Custom App

-"Create `my_new_app` with a basic DocType named `Project` and include a README."
+"Create `app/my_new_app` with a basic DocType named `Project` and include a README."

-Codex creates the Frappe app structure in the repository root and commits the new files.
+Codex creates the Frappe app structure inside `app/` and commits the new files.

 ---